nshimaza/webex-teams-api/README.md

 This package does not provide pre-generated lenses for you because not everyone need it but you can make it by yourself so easily as described.

+### Limitation

+Following items are not yet implemented.

+- WebHook
+- Element level error in List API

+### Known Security Hole

+Current implementation does not check Link Header URL points same host and schema with responding server.